dvasva5/lendingclub_analysis/README.md

 I think that employing a classification learner such as logistic regression or random forests, we’ll be able to classify a loan into a binary category, ultimately extracting features that predict loan performance from a predefined set of loan application features.
 ______________
 ### Exploring the Features
 Within LendingClub’s website you can select as many features as you want to assess a borrowers application.
-In this project I select certain features and clean the dataset, followed by several charts to visualize the dataset.
+In this project I select certain features and clean the dataset, followed by several charts to visualize thei features.

 Check out: